Vagrant0610/clean-laravel-vue-shadcn/README.md

 # Laravel 12 + Vue + Inertia + Shadcn/Vue (UI)

 This is a clean Laravel 12 project.
 The project is set for immediate development using the UI components of the [shadcn/vue](https://shadcn-vue.com/) package.
+The [ApexCharts](https://apexcharts.com/docs/installation/) graph component has also been added and configured.

 ## First build project
 Build with docker environment: